Milperra massacre: Fight

-Bandidos sergeant-at-arms, Colin "Caesar" Campbell, was shot six times and spent six weeks in intensive care before checking himself out.
+Colin Campbell was shot six times and spent six weeks in intensive care before discharging himself.
 Four shotgun pellets remained in his body, which were dug out by his wife before he fled to Western Australia.
 Campbell later claimed that the wife of one of the Comancheros had shot him several times with a handgun.

 Mark Pennington, one of the first police officers on the scene, was later awarded $380,000 (2011: $1,026,500) compensation for psychological damage.
-Bandido member John "Whack" Campbell never fully recovered from the injuries he received and, in 1987, died in jail from complications.
-Jock Ross suffered a brain injury after being shot in the head.
-He lost much of his vision as well as the ability to read and write.
+Bandido John Campbell never recovered and died in jail from complications in 1987.
+Ross suffered a brain injury, losing much of his vision as well as the ability to read and write.
 The Viking Tavern has since been renamed the Mill Hotel.

-One man who took part in the shoot-out in the Viking Tavern who wished to be anonymous stated in 2014, "Milperra was catastrophic; it was a ridiculous and terrible thing to happen.
+An anonymous man who took part in the shoot-out said in 2014, "Milperra was catastrophic; it was a ridiculous and terrible thing to happen.
 We have all paid a terrible price, and we will never be allowed to forget it or escape from it...Milperra changed everything.
 We came from all walks from life—optometrists, engineers, clerks, and blue collar workers—and all had our reasons for being there (in a motorcycle gang).
 Many of us just wanted to escape our dreary lives; escape for one night a week, dress up like Marlon Brando, and be a wild one".
-Stephenson dismissed the later claims made by both the Comancheros and Bandidos that no violence was planned for the swap meet as he stated, "I simply can’t accept that.
+Stephenson dismissed later claims made by both the Comancheros and Bandidos that no violence was planned for the swap meet: "I simply can’t accept that.
 They knew it was going to happen, and both gangs were prepared for the fight.
 They had declared war on each other, and once that happens, you can be assured a full-scale battle will take place if they meet in public".